Hardvan/Global-Connectivity-Framework-and-5G-IoT-Resource-Sharing/README.md

 ### Regions.py

 `Regions.py` contains functions to define nodes, midpoint, and region name for different regions.

+The dataset was derived from [http://www.topology-zoo.org/index.html](http://www.topology-zoo.org/index.html) which is a collection of network topologies.
+The dataset contains information about nodes, such as their names, countries, longitude, and latitude.
+The dataset is used to define nodes for different regions.

 Here are the included regions:

 #### BT Asia Pacific Region